 Three minor roads meet in Calw.
 The B463 arrives from Pforzheim to the north and leads to Nagold and Horb in the south.
 The B295 provides access to the city suburbs of Stuttgart while the B296 links Tübingen to the east with Bad Wildbad to the west.
 Calw is not too far away from the A81 Stuttgart-Singen motorway to the east or the A8 Karlsruhe-Stuttgart motorway to the north.

-Calw is part of the tourist route linking historic towns which are known for their traditional timber-framed houses - in German this route is called the 'Deutsche Fachwerkstrasse'.
+Calw is part of a tourist route linking historic towns known for their traditional half-timbered houses - known in German as the "Deutsche Fachwerkstrasse".

-As well as the attractive historic buildings in the old town, Calw is famous as the birthplace of renowned German author and Nobel Prize winner Hermann Hesse.
-He wrote frequently about his days as a boy growing up in the Nagold valley area.
+As well as the attractive historic buildings in the old town, Calw is famous as the birthplace of the famous German writer and Nobel Prize winner Hermann Hesse.
+He often wrote about his boyhood in the Nagold Valley.

-And finally, the ruins of the Benedictine monastery of St Peter and St Paul are located two kilometres away.
-Hirsau Abbey was once one of the most influential monasteries in the whole of present-day Germany.
+Finally, two kilometres away are the ruins of the Benedictine monastery of St Peter and St Paul.
+Hirsau Abbey was once one of the most influential monasteries in all of Germany.

-Like many Black Forest towns and villages Calw started out as a trading centre for the Nagold valley, dealing mainly with salt, cloth and leather goods.
-The origins of the settlement date back to the monastery founded earlier at Hirsau, a couple of kilometres to the north, which was once one of the most important in Germany.
+Like many towns and villages in the Black Forest, Calw began as a trading centre for the Nagold valley, dealing mainly in salt, cloth and leather goods.
+The origins of the settlement can be traced back to the monastery at Hirsau, a few kilometres to the north, which was once one of the most important in Germany.

-It rapidly grew in size because of its trading success and became the local administrative centre as part of the domain of the Counts of Württemberg.
-It suffered during the various religious and political wars of the Middle Ages, but in the 17th century could still boast that it was half the size of Stuttgart and provided a healthy tax contribution to the ruling court.
+It grew rapidly due to its commercial success and became the local administrative centre as part of the domain of the Counts of Württemberg.
+It suffered during the various religious and political wars of the Middle Ages, but by the 17th century it was still half the size of Stuttgart and made a healthy tax contribution to the ruling court.

-As with many towns whose fortunes were tied to the textile trade, Calw eventually suffered from competition from cloth that could be produced more rapidly and less expensively following technological innovations.
-The textile company which had been so successful over the centuries was closed down during the period of the Napoleonic wars at the end of the 18th century.
+Like many towns whose fortunes were tied to the textile trade, Calw eventually suffered from competition from cloth, which could be produced more quickly and cheaply thanks to technological innovations.
+The textile industry, which had been so successful over the centuries, came to an end during the Napoleonic wars at the end of the 18th century.